apache/celix/documents/bundles.md

 ```

 ## Bundle lifecycle
-A Celix bundle has its own lifecycle with the following states:
+An Apache Celix Bundle has its own lifecycle with the following states:

 - Installed - The bundle has been installed into the Celix framework, but it is not yet resolved.
 For Celix this
   currently means that not all bundle libraries can or have been loaded.